sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 ### This book is aimed at people already buying the claims.
 They don't spend a lot of time convincing people sometimes.

 ### Offence as a signal that you are in soldier mindset?
 (Maybe that is a better way to think about it?).
-I think there are cases where I would say I was clearly angry/in soldier mindset, but I would not say I was \"offended\".
+I think there are cases where I would say I was clearly angry/in soldier mindset, but I would not say I was "offended".

 Intro (Write intro first or not?)
 ---------------------------------